OperatingSystemsSecurity/assignment1/assignment1_s4549775.md

 ii.
 Disable remote public key logins for specified users.

+		auth required pam_ssh.so

+	First we allow the user to autheticate using his public key.

+		auth required pam_listfile.so item=user sense=deny file=/tmp/users

+	Next we look up whether the user is allowed to log in.
+If his name is found on the list, authentication is denied.

 iii.
 	Bypass authentication and allow remote user logins without a valid password or authorized public key.